JohnBergant/jotd/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Decisions on architecture

+#### Java framework

+Opting to go with Spring Boot as it is a well-known product with a vast amount of documentation to help with bootstrapping a new service.
+It offers robust libraries for interfacing with different storage and a strong security suite.
+It also offers a great set of tooling for making a service production ready through the actuator libraries from health checks to monitoring service vitals.

+### Datastore

+Opting to go with MongoDB for the datastore.
+The date will be used as the key for the document.
+Joke and description will be part of the document.
+Initially we won't support searching on anything other than the date.
+The daily nature of the records aligns well with the key based lookup and having a document store enables flexibility for adding new features to the joke.
+Also I've wanted to explore MongoDB for a while and this seemed like a decent opportunity to work with the DB and expand my knowledge.

 ### Running tests

 ```bash
 ./gradlew test
 ```

 ### API Tests

 [http tests](http/controller-tests.http)